ARIF N. ALI, MD

 Dr. Ali received several awards while at the University of Illinois and at Los Alamos including the Collins Engineering Scholarship, induction into the Tau Beta Pi Engineering Honor Society, a Los Alamos National Laboratory Glenn T. Seaborg Institute Summer Research Fellowship and Los Alamos National Laboratory contractor performance award for two consecutive years.

 Dr. Ali has been awarded several accolades for his research including the University of Chicago Leon O. Jacobson Prize, Emory Radiation Oncology Resident Research Day Prize (1st place) and Radiological Society of North America Roentgen Resident/Fellow Research Award.

 Dr. Ali has previously received over $250,000 as the principal investigator (PI) of several grants from the Dartmouth Dart-Dose Center for Medical Countermeasures against Radiation to study various technologies to measure radiation dose in the event of a nuclear or radiologic mass casualty disaster.
-Dr. Ali continues to actively perform research at Emory as an Assistant Professor and is currently the Emory PI for a $1.0M+ subcontract on a National Cancer Institute P01 grant with Dartmouth College as the lead institution.
+Dr. Ali performed research at Emory as an Assistant Professor and was the Emory PI for a $1.0M+ subcontract on a National Cancer Institute P01 grant with Dartmouth College as the lead institution.
 The P01 grant involves the dynamic measurement and study of oxygen levels with tumors of various cancer types.
 It is known that tumors with high levels of oxygen tend to respond better to radiation therapy.